Net Working Capital Adjustments in M&A Deals Explained

 Collars and Thresholds

-Some transactions include collars or thresholds that modify the adjustment mechanism:
+Some transactions include collars or thresholds that modify the standard dollar-for-dollar adjustment mechanism:

-Collars with caps: Adjustments only apply within a range.
-For example, adjustments might apply only for differences between $500,000 and $5 million, with deviations outside that range allocated differently or subject to different mechanisms.
+- Collars with caps: Adjustments only apply within a range; for example, only for differences between $500,000 and $5 million, with deviations outside that range allocated differently

 These modifications affect deal economics and require careful modeling to understand their impact on various scenarios.